pharmbio/ptp-project/exp/20180426-wo-drugbank/journal.md

   - But there's something weird with SciPipe.
 In 0.6.1, the workflow ends in a deadlock when files exist, and in the latest commit in develop, it seems tasks are not finished correctly.
+  - In concrete terms, it seems the problem is with CustomExecute, in the latest develop commit.
 - [x] Include audit log in .jar files.
 - [ ] Create calibration plots